tweag/python-monorepo-example/1970-01-01-benchgraph.md

 ## Deploying the service

-For this to be useful, there are two things we should do:
+For this to be useful, there are two things we need to do:

 1. Running the benchmarks on a regular basis.
 2. Uploading the results to a well-known place.

 The CI is the natural place for that.
-Note however that if you're using a hosted CI you're condamned to inevitable noise, since you'll have to run your benchmarks on shared machines with unpredictible performances.
+Note however that if you're using a hosted CI you're condemned to an inevitable noise since you'll have to run your benchmarks on shared machines with unpredictable performances.
 This can be partially mitigated by using a proper VM instead of a docker container.